-Installing water efficient devices is one of the easiest ways to improve water efficiency in your home and reduce your water and energy bills and environmental impact.
+Installing water efficient devices is one of the easiest ways to improve water efficiency.
+It will also reduce your water and energy bills and your environmental footprint.

-Download and complete the Residential Showerhead Exchange form (PDF 147.3KB) before removing your showerhead and seeking a water efficient replacement from your local Council administration.
+Download and complete the Showerhead Exchange Application (PDF 618.7KB) before removing your showerhead and seeking a water efficient replacement from your local Council administration.

 How to participate